ysichov/ACE/README.md

 **Update2:** Programs/forms/functions/classes/methods and its parameters were added for navigation.
  Double-click on a variable name is acting like set/unset watchpoint for Code Flow Smart Mixer.
 And for simple cases we don't need a debugger or Smart Debugger at all to catch the value origin of selected variable(s).

-Watchpoints without debug!!!
+Watchpoints without debug!
 In programming theory it is called Data Dependency Analysis or Backward Program Slicing which builds a data dependency graph.
 Some programming languages have such Tools.
 And ABAP now also has )

 Below on the screenshot variable EV_SAL(1) was choosen and CodeMix button generated code flow:
 2 - EV_SAL need lv_income and lv_deduct to calc